 Northern Tier Community Action Corporation Head Start's philosophy is focused on meeting the needs of the children and families we serve.
 These needs include good health, high-quality food, warmth, love and security, development of a good self-concept, successful daily learning experiences, freedom of exploration and expression, and character building.
 Our program is dedicated to providing the highest quality comprehensive services in child development and school readiness.
-We strive for a collaborative relationship with other organizations that provide services to young children and families.
+We strive for collaborative relationship with other organizations that provide services to young children and families.
 Our combined efforts provide the opportunity for parents to choose a nurturing learning environment that best suits the needs of each child and his or her family.

+Head Start Director: Debra Sidelinger

+Family and Community Manager/Transportation Manager:

+Marcy Boswell

-- Head Start Director: Debra Sidelinger - Family and Community Manager/Transportation Manager: Marcy Boswell - Education Managers: Jodi Guisto & Loren Wendel - Health and Nutrition Coordinator: Bonnie Halquist - Professional Development Coordinator: Tricia Juran - Administrative Assistant: Mary Goss - Human Resources/Fiscal Manager: Shelia Guisto - Fiscal Bookkeeper: Tracy Metcalf - Information Technology: Wendy Luckenbill
+Education Managers: Jodi Guisto & Loren Wendel Health and Nutrition Manager: Bonnie Halquist Professional Development Manager: Tricia Juran

+Disabilities and Mental Health Manager: Meghan Allen

+Administrative Assistant: Mary Goss

+Human Resources/Fiscal Manager: Shelia Guisto

+Fiscal Bookkeeper: Tracy Metcalf

+Information Technology: Wendy Luckenbill